-The first step is to do a visual inspection of various plots such as histogram (or experimental probability density function (PDF)), empirical distribution function (EDF), complementary cumulative distribution function (CCDF), Hill plots and α -estimation plots [5].
+The first step is to do a visual inspection of various plots such as histogram (or experimental Probability Density Function (PDF)), Empirical Distribution Function (EDF), complementary cumulative distribution function (CCDF), Hill plots and $\alpha$ -estimation plots [7].
 We inspect the lower quantiles of the data using the PDF and CCDF for the upper tail.
-The CCDF is useful for discerning potentially heavy tail behavior in the distribution such as for file sizes and session durations [21].
+The CCDF is useful for discerning potentially heavy tail behavior in the distribution such as for file sizes and session durations [20].
 The histogram is more suitable for observing metrics in situations where higher frequency behavior is to be modeled, such as for interarrival times.
 Hill plots give an indication of the amount of heavy tail behavior, and also potential cutoff points in the mixture model case.
-The α -estimation provides indications of the degree of self-similarity in the data.
+The $\alpha$ -estimation provides indications of the degree of self-similarity in the data.

 The visual inspection helps in eliminating many candidate distributions, and indicates whether a single distribution will suffice or if a mixture model is required.
-For this work, we primarily consider single distributions and mixtures of two distributions, as the number of measurements makes the heuristics involved in calculating more cutoff points prohibitively complex.
+For this work, we have primarily considered single distributions and mixtures of two distributions, as the number of measurements makes the heuristics involved in calculating more cutoff points prohibitively complex.